ckeditor/ckeditor4-docs/docs/guide/dev/integration/vue/README.md

 	See the list of supported [directives](#component-directives) and [events](#component-events) that will help you configure the component.
 </info-box>

-### Using component locally
+### Using the component locally

-If you do not want the CKEditor component to be enabled globally, you can skip the `Vue.use( CKEditor )` part entirely.
+If you do not want the CKEditor 4 component to be enabled globally, you can skip the `Vue.use( CKEditor )` part entirely.
 Instead, configure it in the `components` property of your view.

 ```html
 <template>